getdnsapi/getdns-php-bindings/README.md

 ## Regression Tests

-An incomplete suite of regression tests (written in [phpt](http://qa.php.net/write-test.php) format) is included with the extension.
+A suite of regression tests (written in [phpt](http://qa.php.net/write-test.php) format) is included with the extension.
 Test cases can be found in the tests directory.
 All of the tests can be executing by running "make test" after building the extension as described above.
+The test cases are written to validate positive code paths that produce successful results.

 ## To Do

-* Complete testing and test case development.
+* Testing of error code paths.
 * Fix bugs as they are uncovered by testing.